-People are rushing towards the market, an always over-crowded market.
+People are rushing towards the market, one always-over-crowded market.
 Rob walks with no sound, and as if there’s something in his mind, something more abnormal than a loose ghost, anticipated Josh as they crossed a red signal towards the big Hanuman statue.

-Josh remembered laughing at this religious body when he first visited the place.
+Josh remembered laughing at the holy statue when he first visited the place.
 Even at this hour of the night, roads are filled with cars; and streets, busy with food-stall vendors and shoppers haggling to street sellers.
 What is the big idea, asked Josh himself.
 He knows Rob is on the right side and would save the day, but should he trust him?

-Rob said nothing and continued walking and pushed aside few passersby.
-“Hey!” shouted one of them but Rob did not look back.
-“Emm … sorry”, turned Josh towards them apologizing for Rob.
-“Keep your eyes forward and don’t stop” Rob commanded.
+Rob said nothing and continued walking and pushed aside a few passersby.
+“Hey!” shouted one of them, but Rob did not look back.
+“Emm … sorry”, turned Josh towards them, apologizing for Rob.
+“Keep your eyes forward and don’t stop,” Rob commanded.